santacsj/basicassembler64/README.md

 *Assembly Instructions*

-List of supported mnemonics can be found near to the end of the BASIC program.
+List of supported mnemonics can be found near at the end of the BASIC program.

 ```
 1 	clc 		implied